Sessions, other Cabinet members not attending Camp David retreat

 Washington (CNN)President Donald Trump is convening Republican congressional leaders and some members of his Cabinet at Camp David this weekend.
 But Attorney General Jeff Sessions, whom the President once called "beleaguered," is not attending.

 A Justice Department spokesperson noted that Sessions was not invited to participate in the weekend.
-But according to a list released by the White House, neither were eight other Trump administration Cabinet members, including Education Secretary Betsy DeVos and Environmental Protection Agency Administrator Scott Pruitt.
+But according to a list released by the White House, eight other Trump Cabinet members, including Education Secretary Betsy Devos and Environmental Protection Agency Administrator Scott Pruitt, would be present for the gathering.

 "The Camp David retreat is an opportunity for the President to bring together bicameral congressional leadership to discuss this year's legislative agenda," said White House spokeswoman Lindsay Walters.
 "Therefore, the majority of the Cabinet is not attending."

-Note: CORRECTION: This story has been updated to correct which Trump Cabinet members would attend the meeting.
-It has also been updated to correctly state CNN's reporting on McGahn's efforts to convince Sessions to not recuse himself from the Russia investigation.